modio/modio-unity/README.md

 A private white label option is available to license, if you want a fully featured mod-platform that you can control and host in-house.
 [Contact us](mailto:developers@mod.io?subject=Whitelabel) to discuss.

 ## Contributions Welcome
 Our Unity plugin is public and open source.
 Game developers are welcome to utilize it directly, to add support for mods in their games, or fork it for their games customized use.
-Want to make changes to our plugin?
-Submit a pull request with your recommended changes to be reviewed.

 ## Other Repositories
 Our aim with [mod.io](https://mod.io), is to provide an [open modding API](https://docs.mod.io).
 You are welcome to [view, fork and contribute to our other codebases](https://github.com/modio) in use.